 Since its inception, the EE&FF has continually evolved, always maintaining its three key focus areas:

 - Life Skills.

 CRITERIA FOR MEMBERSHIP TO THE PROGRAM

-Application for inclusion into the program will only be considered if the applicant satisfies the following criteria: He or she must:
+Inclusion onto the program is by invitation only and will only be considered if the applicant satisfies the following criteria:

 1. Be a South African citizen;

 2. Have attended a formal high school on a full-time basis and must have matriculated Grade 12 (no part-time or home schooling, etc);

 3. Have a stroke average of 75 or less;

 4. Be prepared to be an ambassador of the EE&FF.